govfresh/govfresh.github.io/_thoughts/2025-04-15-taking-stock-gratitude.md

 With ScanGov, I’ve learned deeper about how you can impact bureaucratic change from the outside.
 I'm proud of the way Elias and I worked together to build it, and I'm grateful for the back channel feedback from senior government leaders and public support from the broader civic technology community.

 Recently, Aaron Hans joined as a maintainer to expand its scope and impact, but also prototype a commercial offering.
-The work we’re doing with ScanGov can truly help empower great government digital services at scale, and I’m extremely excited about its potential.publi
+The work we’re doing with ScanGov can truly help empower great government digital services at scale, and I’m extremely excited about its potential.

 Gratitude: Elias Fretwell, Aaron Hans